-The position of the community administrative officer (CAO) is established per subsection 132(1) of The Northern Affairs Act.
-Unincorporated communities establish and appoint a person to this position by resolution and incorporated communities by bylaw per subsection 132(2) of the act.
-A sample CAO bylaw and resolution is provided in Appendix A. The CAO's responsibilities and administrative duties are outlined in the act, under subsection 134(1) and (2) and provided below as a quick reference.
+The position of the community administrative officer (CAO) is established per subsection (s.)
+132(1) of The Northern Affairs Act (the act).
+Unincorporated communities establish and appoint a person to this position by resolution and incorporated communities by bylaw per s.
+132(2) of the act.
+Council cannot delegate this power to anyone else per s.
+160(2)(b) of the act.
+A sample CAO bylaw and resolution is provided in Appendix A - Community Administrative Officer (Bylaw and Resolution).
+The CAO's responsibilities and administrative duties are outlined in the act under s.
+134(1) and 134(2) and provided below as a reference.
+The legal framework of the act does not contemplate a community operating without a council appointed CAO.